 - Provide educational resources.
-Give employees multiple ways to access training, from introductory videos and demos, to group classes, to a web-based library of refreshers and FAQs.
-Make CRM training part of your on-boarding process.
+Give employees multiple ways to access training, from introductory videos and demos to group classes, to a web-based library of refreshers and FAQs.
+Make CRM training part of your onboarding process.
+Look for CRM software like:

 - Reward the power users.
 Some adopters will lead the way for their teammates.
 You’ll have more of them if you create metrics for CRM use that are tied to pay incentives.